 We have found that increasing the visibility of the contract lifecycle, and increasing communication about contracts and the vendors involved, has greatly improved our contract management process.” - Jessica Helmka, Executive Assistant, Legal and Compliance, Missouri Employers Mutual

-Documents associated with contracts need to be equally prioritised when it comes to visibility.
+Documents associated with agreements need to be equally prioritised when it comes to contract visibility.
 Using contract management solutions such as Gatekeeper, which offers a centralised repository, will allow you to store documents against the master record as well as extract, upload and store the metadata contained within them.

 This level of visibility will help you easily locate certificates and documents relating to suppliers while eliminating the burden of contract administration.

 See everything in one place with Gatekeeper